psdurco/kodektep/README.md

 > "Not everything that looks like a PDF is just a document."

-**KodeKTep** is a file encryption and stealth packaging tool, inspired by the onion-layer concept—but without revealing its true purpose at first glance.
+**KodeKTep** is a file encryption and stealth packaging tool.
 Created for those who value true privacy, digital disguise, and content security.

 ---